-Common Stock Nominees for Class 2 Directors (Terms to Expire in 2020)
+Continuing Common Stock Class 2 Directors (Terms to Expire in 2020)

 Spiro Rombotis.
 Mr. Rombotis has served as a director of the Company since March 2006.
-Mr. Rombotis joined Cyclacel in August 1997 as our first Chief Executive Officer and has over 30 years of experience with pharmaceutical and biotechnology companies.
+Mr. Rombotis joined Cyclacel in August 1997 as our first Chief Executive Officer and has over 34 years of experience with pharmaceutical and biotechnology companies.
 He was previously Vice President of International Operations and Business Development; Managing Director, Europe; and Director, Japanese joint venture, at The Liposome Company, Inc. He also served as Vice President of Pharmaceuticals for Central and Eastern Europe and as Director of International Marketing at Bristol-Myers Squibb Company.
 He was Head of European Marketing and Sales, Head of Corporate Development and one of the first employees of Centocor, Inc. and worked in Business Development at Novartis AG.
-He holds a B.A. from Williams College and an M.B.A. and Master's degree in Hospital Management with honors, from the Kellogg Graduate School of Management, where he serves on the Kellogg Biotech Advisory Board.
-He also serves on the Board of Trustees of BioNJ, the biotechnology industry trade group in New Jersey.
+He holds a B.A. from Williams College and an M.B.A. and Master's degree in Hospital Management with honors, from the Kellogg Graduate School of Management.
+He serves on the Board of Trustees of BioNJ, the biotechnology industry trade group in New Jersey.
 We believe Mr. Rombotis' qualifications to serve on the Board of Directors include his role as President and Chief Executive Officer of our Company, his extensive knowledge and experience in the biotechnology and life sciences industry and his leadership, strategic guidance and operational vision.